Connecting With Family Over the Holidays

 Whether you’re a parent bringing up these topics with your adult child, or a child bringing these topics up with a parent, always remember to be sensitive to the other’s concerns.

 Your advisor can also help facilitate these conversations or help at any point in the process.
-Please contact your advisor if you would like to set up a family summit for these purposes or have any additional questions.
+Please contact your advisor if you would like to set up a family meeting for these purposes or have any additional questions.

 MEDIA INQUIRES